polyipseity/information/special/academia/HKUST/COMP 1029J/control flow.md

 while (condition);
 ```

 The semantics of `do...while` is {{that the statement is executed first.
 Then the condition is executed.
-If the condition is `true`, we repeat the above process again. if the condition.
+If the condition is `true`, we repeat the above process again.
 If the condition is `false`, the `do...while` statement ends its execution}}.